The Car Connection Lamborghini Huracan Overview

 The Huracán succeeds the Gallardo as the brand's less-expensive sports car.
 Like the Gallardo before it, the Huracán gets its power from a 5.2-liter V-10 engine mounted amidships, powering all four wheels.
 That's about where the similarities end.
 Every element of the Huracán has been redesigned, upgraded, and improved as compared to the Gallardo's already high standard.

-MORE: Read our 2015 Lamborghini Huracan review
+MORE: Read our 2017 Lamborghini Huracan preview

-Another high-tech element of the Huracan's performance is the Piattaforma Inerziale, which uses three gyroscopes and accelerometers (most cars use only a single gyroscope) to precisely measure the car's pitch, roll, and yaw rates, thereby enhancing the computer's ability to calculate traction and maximize speed while retaining the safety net of computer intervention.
+Another high-tech element of the Huracán's performance is the Piattaforma Inerziale, which uses three gyroscopes and accelerometers (most cars use only a single gyroscope) to precisely measure the car's pitch, roll, and yaw rates, thereby enhancing the computer's ability to calculate traction and maximize speed while retaining the safety net of computer intervention.
 Because the Huracan uses three gyroscopes, no data has to be interpolated from other sensors, cutting the response time for the system even further.